Privacy & Compliance Policy

 - Staying abreast of continuing GDPR developments and guidance, to support our clients’ compliance efforts.

 The best protection of personal information comes from a combination of continuously updated technology, thorough training for employees who handle and have access to personal data, and seamless communication about new requirements.
-D3 addresses each of these concerns with our services and support, and we will continue to support our clients as regulations evolve
+Department 3 addresses each of these concerns with our services and support, and we will continue to support our clients as regulations evolve

 For more information on the GDPR changes, visit the official EU homepage.